tofsjonas/react-bootstrap-hooks-alert/README.md

 ## Installation

-react-bootstrap@2 is in alpha! (at the time I am writing this) Bootstrap 5! 🥳
+react-bootstrap@2 is in beta! (at the time I am writing this) Bootstrap 5! 🥳

 ### react-bootstrap@2.x.x